 Makes: One 6″ cake

 The flavour of the cake is as good as the quality of the eggs and honey that you use (well, eggs and honey being almost the only 2 ingredients in it…).
 So none of that bear-bottle stuff, please.
 Use a pure, floral, dark and fragrant honey that tastes and smells like the flowers it came from.
 The honey itself will provide enough sweetness for a mildly sweet cake, but for people who wants more sweetness, the optional powdered sugar will do the job.
+After using the honey, you will need to look up on how to store honey afterwards so you can keep using it for more and more recipies, honey has a multitude of uses so you’ll never run out of ideas.
 Besides good quality, it’s also important to use room-temperature eggs.
 The batter should be slightly warm, not cold, before going into the oven.
 Then, last but not least, even though the flour may seem to take insignificant ratio in the batter, it’s well advised to use cake/low-protein flour VS all-purpose.
 In my experience, it takes some considerable whisking in order to completely incorporate the flour into the batter without any lumps, and you don’t want the excess gluten in all-purpose flour to ruin the party.

 The batter will make a taller 6″ cake, or a shallower 7″ cake.
 I haven’t tried using rectangular loaf-pan but perhaps that’ll work, too.
 Whatever pan you’re using, the key to success is: butter and flour the interior of the pan really really, really well.
 Because this cake’ll stick.
 It’ll even stick to parchment paper!
 So if you want to lay a circle-sheet of parchment paper on the bottom of the cake-pan for easy transferring (like I did), butter and flour that parchment as well!

 - 3 large egg yolks, room temperature